Last Updated on September 10, 2021

 - Adjusted pick-up schedules will be posted if a holiday falls on a pick-up day.

-Plastic Bags: Plastic bag disposal containers, are not being emptied currently, due to COVID restrictions.
+Plastic Bags: Plastic bag disposal containers, are being collected in the laundry rooms.

 Soft Plastic Details